I was up late last night teaching a new puppy how to go up and downstairs, which means you got to put your hands on a puppy's butt.

 They thought that whoever got the flyers would shut up.

-You gotta just get we're good access.
+You got to just get access.

-You imagine that.
+You imagine that?

-So the question must now be asked.
+So the question must now be asked, is McClatchy too big to fail?

-Here's the last paragraph, and it's quoting somebody here named Lombard, mentioned earlier in the story, I don't know who it is.
+Here's the last paragraph, and it's quoting somebody here named Lombard, mentioned earlier in the story.

-The Clanchey's fate looks increasingly out of its hands, Lombard said.
+McClatchy's fate looks increasingly out of its hands, Lombard said.

 A lot of it depends on the economy.